dmsc/fastbasic/manual.md

 The following functions are called "low level" because they interact directly with the hardware.
-Use with care!.
+Use with care!

 - ADR(_arr_): Returns the address of